canada-ca/architecture/README.md

 # Open Government of Canada Architecture Git Repository

 The canada-ca/architecture repository is meant for the storage of architecture models for use within and about the Government of Canada.
-The contents of this repository are provided without any warranty or guarentee, and does not necisarily accurately reflect the Government of Canada's current state of Enterprise Architecture management at any given moment.
+The contents of this repository are provided without any warranty or guarantee, and does not necessarily accurately reflect the Government of Canada's current state of Enterprise Architecture management at any given moment.

 In line with [Open Government](https://open.canada.ca) principles, this repository supports open government.
 "Open Government is about making government more accessible to everyone.
 This means giving greater access to government data and information to the Canadian public and the businesses community.[About Open Government](https://open.canada.ca/en/about-open-government).